 Bring Wine and Dine in Style in Honolulu

 Bring your own wine if you desire, as there is no alcohol on the menu.
-Instead, you can find coffees, teas, soft drinks, and juices.
+Instead, you can find coffee, tea, soft drinks, and juices.
 There is a grab-and-go section with easy takeaway treats (sweet and savory) for those that might be in a hurry.
 Don’t forget to take in the stunning 16-foot dessert display when inside.
-It is pretty impressive!
+The Tiny Pyramid dessert menu is pretty impressive!

 The Menu Layout

-You can choose what you want to eat from the menu either a la carte or combine them for a fixed course (starter, appetizer, entree, dessert) meal.
+You can choose what you want to eat from the Tiny Pyramid menu, either a la carte or combine them for a fixed course (starter, appetizer, entree, dessert) meal.
 Four-course menu options include soup or salad, so choose accordingly since many appetizers come with a side salad.
 The soup is a cream of corn with or without blue crab meat.

 There is a shared appetizer/tapa sort of menu.
 It includes items like baked lobster bread, a Lao roll, soft shell crab, duck pate, escargot, etc.